krtffl/krtffl.dev/content/posts/testcontainers.md

 }
 ```

-- to set up the testcontainer before the suite runs
+so set up the testcontainer before the suite runs

 ```go
 func (suite *DojoRepositoryTestSuite) SetupSuite() {